A Happy New Year to you all and very best wishes for 2021.

 These placements with our ‘Operations team’ combine hands-on practical work with organisational and team leadership tasks.
 Although the focus of our work remains trail management projects in Thórsmörk, the 11-week placements also include tree planting tasks with our Forest Service colleagues on other sites in south Iceland.
 The establishment of these longer placements has helped us to reduce the number of flights associated with the programme.

 These placements are challenging and particularly suitable for volunteers who have worked with us in Thórsmörk before or experienced similar programmes with volunteer teams.
 The 11-week placements start in May and June and further details are now available on our website.

-Applications will be open until January 31st.
+Applications for our 2021 placements will be open until January 31st.